What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 What resins can (or should) I use?

-What are Protolabs’ stocked resins for injection molding?
+What are Protolabs’ stocked resins for injection moulding?

 We house more than 100 thermoplastic resins and also accept many customer-supplied resins.
 See the full list of Protolabs' stocked resins.